dan1306/COMP3005_Assignment_1_Q_1/README.md

 The user can list all students, add a student, update a student email, delete a student, and lastly exit the program.

 ## How to Install and Run
-1) Install dependencies:
+1) Clone repo:
-npm install/ npm i
+In a desired folder run git clone https://github.com/dan1306/COMP3005_Assignment_3.git

 2) You should be creating your own .env but it will be included as one of the files when you clone this repo.
 It will include:
 database_name=assignment_3_part_one
 database_password=YOUR_POSTGRES_PASSWORD

-You will need to find your Postgres Database password.
+You will need to find your Postgres Database password and fill it into database_password.

+3) Install dependencies:
+npm install / npm i in terminal

-3) Initialize the database, and populate with initial data with command: npm run populate
+4) Initialize the database, and populate with initial data with command: npm run populate

-4) Run the application:
+5) Run the application:
 npm run start

 ## What The Application Does